akoskm/product-page-exercise/README.md

 Identify two features that would be useful to have in the admin panel and implement them.
 Explain why they would be useful.

-If you want to add more fields to the products, just create a different JSON backend and add the fields you want.
+If you want to add more fields to the products, feel free to modify your backend.

-## Deliverable
+## Deliverables
  - a source code in a GitHub repository.
  - the application hosted on Heroku (free tier).